 The industrial party in South Florida seems poised to roll on in 2020.

-In Miami-Dade, industrial completions reached an all-time high, according to a recent report by Avision Young.
+In Miami-Dade County, industrial completions reached an all-time high, according to a recent report by Avison Young.
 Over 5.6 million square feet of industrial product was added to the market, growing local inventory by nearly 3 percent.
 Most of the product is being absorbed, with net absorption totaling 3.4 million square feet at the end of 2019.